Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 Flights to Culebra or Vieques

-If you’d like to get to like to get to the island in 30 minutes flat, take a flight.
+If you’d like to visit the island in 30 minutes flat, take a flight.
 Flights depart from San Juan airport and go to both Culebra and Vieques.
 On an initial search, I found roundtrip flights to each island for $100.

 If you’d like to find affordable flights, the app/website I use is Kiwi Flights.